 Brandon K. Breslow concentrates his practice in the area of criminal defense, representing clients charged in a wide array of matters, including allegations of mail and wire fraud, health care fraud, kickback violations, money laundering, drug trafficking, sexual battery, kidnapping, and criminal traffic offenses.
 Mr. Breslow has litigated criminal cases to trial in federal and Florida courts, and has provided litigation support to trial attorneys through the drafting and arguing of motions at the pre-trial, post-trial, and sentencing stages.
 Mr. Breslow also represents clients in appellate and post-conviction litigation at the state and federal level.
-In 2018, Mr. Breslow was named to the Super Lawyers’ 2018 Florida Rising Stars list for Criminal Defense.
+Mr. Breslow was named to the Super Lawyers’ Florida Rising Stars list for Criminal Defense in 2018 and 2019.

 Mr. Breslow graduated from the University of Florida with a Bachelor’s Degree in Criminology and Law, and from Stetson University College of Law with his Juris Doctor, cum laude.
 While attending Stetson Law, Mr. Breslow was a member of the Stetson Law Honors Program and a teaching assistant in legal writing and Evidence courses.
 Mr. Breslow competed for the Stetson Law Trial Team, during which time he won the 2015 Florida Justice Association Mock Trial Competition.
 Upon graduating from Stetson Law in the top ten percent of his class, he earned the American Law Institute CLE Scholarship and Leadership Award, the Victor O. Wehle Award for Excellence in Trial Advocacy, and the William F. Blews Pro Bono Service Award.